aster image Who's Telling the Truth

 Because we have to depend on the truth, while they can use millions of dollars worth of slick advertising, we have tried to provide advice for sorting out the truth from the misinformation.
 We also try to provide as much detailed evidence as we can, and even provide a place for anyone to try to show us that we are wrong in our forum.
 If we are wrong, we want to know so we can change what we are saying!
 (Can you say the same about those who get their money from anti-tobacco organizations?)

-[7.4] Isn't it a bit odd that some of you get grants from organizations that will benefit from the harm reduction message?
+[8.8] Isn't it wrong that some of you get grants from organizations that will benefit from the harm reduction message?

 Not only is getting funds from interested parties not unusual, but in matters relating to tobacco such things are almost universal.
 Pretty much everyone involved in tobacco research and advocacy takes money from organizations that will benefit from particular messages.
-That may not be an ideal world, but it is the world we are in, and you should know that when you are trying to sort out the truth.
+That may not be an ideal world, but it is the world we are in.
 If anything, anti-harm-reduction advocates seem more likely to be biased by their funding than anyone could possibly be influenced by unrestricted university grants.

-Before continuing, we want to make clear we are not lowering ourselves to the level of people who talk about funding to distract people from the truth.
-We do not claim that people should not take research funding where they can get it or that anyone's claims are wrong just because they take money from an interested organization (whether that organization is an anti-smokeless-tobacco advocate or a company that will lose money because of tobacco harm reduction, such as certain pharmaceutical and cigarette companies).
+We do not claim that people should not take research funding from any legal organization or that anyone's claims are wrong just because they take money from an interested organization (whether that organization is an anti-ST advocate or a company that will lose money because of tobacco harm reduction, such as certain pharmaceutical and cigarette companies).
 If someone thinks our science is wrong, tell us (and the world) where the flaws are.
 When we observe that someone else's claims are wrong, we will make that clear based on the science, not their funding.
 Beware those whose "arguments" are based on innuendo about funding and not facts.

 Most of the vocal opponents of smokeless tobacco and harm reduction are paid by the pharmaceutical industry or organizations that are officially opposed to harm reduction.
 In contrast with university research grants (which do not increase the researcher's personal income), such funding is typically money into people's pockets, in the form of salaries, consulting fees, or honoraria.
 Some anti-harm-reduction advocates draw their paycheck from an advocacy group or government agency that wants to abolish all nicotine use.
 Others receive funding from pharmaceutical companies, companies that compete for profits with smokeless tobacco in the market for people who want to quit smoking.
 Even research grants from these organizations usually come with many limitations on what the researcher can do and say, as opposed to all of the funding from the smokeless tobacco industry (that we are aware of), which is totally unrestricted and hands-off.

 (A few of us involved in tobacco harm reduction get money as consultants from smokeless tobacco companies.
-Ironically, most of this comes from helping the companies defend against the lawsuits that occur when someone claims that smokeless tobacco caused a disease.
-If we are successful in getting people to understand the very low risks from smokeless tobacco, those consulting fees could disappear.
-Fortunately, we feel that public health is a lot more important than making money.
-It is too bad that not everyone feels that way.)
+Most of this comes from helping the companies defend against the lawsuits that occur when someone claims that smokeless tobacco caused a disease.
+Ironically, if we are successful in getting people to understand the very low risks from smokeless tobacco, those consulting fees could disappear.
+Fortunately, we feel that public health is a lot more important than making money.)

 If you think that government and other major health organizations are immune from issues of funding and apparent conflicts-of-interest, think again.
 Those organizations are not god-like sources of objective information.
 Many of them have accomodated the dominant political ideologies and established interests at the expense of helping people.
 Obviously, we can expect no more objectivity from such sources than we can from cigarette advertisements.

-For example, we launched this website on the World Health Organizations's (WHO) "No Tobacco Day", because WHO was focusing as much on smokeless tobacco as on the real problem, cigarettes.
+For example, we launched this website on the World Health Organizations's (WHO) "No Tobacco Day" (2006), because WHO was focusing as much on ST as on the real problem, cigarettes.
 Why?
-Well, Jack Henningfield, the person who describes himself as the "invited lead author" of the WHO report that was the basis for the anti-smokeless-tobacco message (rife with many inaccuracies which we will document and post) is the Vice President of a consulting firm that gets a huge amount of money from GlaxoSmithKline, the leading manufacturer of pharmaceutical nicotine products.
-He has also helped develop pharmaceutical nicotine products, and has a personal financial stake in the market for reduced-harm pharmaceutical products.
+Well, Jack Henningfield, the person who describes himself as the "invited lead author" of the WHO report that was the basis for the anti-ST message is the Vice President of a consulting firm that gets a huge amount of money from GlaxoSmithKline, the leading manufacturer of pharmaceutical nicotine products.
+He has also helped develop NRTs, and has a personal financial stake in that market.

 On a more local scale, the most vocal critic of those of us at University of Alberta, Charl Els, is a professor who gets research funding from pharmaceutical companies, as well as "honoraria" (which in the medical profession often means paying doctors who help promote a certain drug, often more money for giving one speech than most people make in month).
 His own work focuses on the possibility of long-term pharmaceutical nicotine use.
 Again, we are not saying that anyone's funding makes them wrong, but only that everyone looks pretty similar from that perspective (which is why we offer strategies for trying to sort out the truth).